 Let’s get one thing clear: No case is guaranteed.
 There is always a risk factor from the human element involving the whims of a judge or jury.
-That being said, dog bite cases are some of the easiest cases to win and victims have the best odds of prevailing.
+That being said, dog attack cases are some of the easiest cases to win and victims have the best odds of prevailing.

-In fact, Massachusetts has a strict liability for dog bites: The owner of the dog is responsible for the injury.
+In fact, Massachusetts has strict liability for dog bites: The owner of the dog is responsible for the injury.
 It’s written right into the general laws.
 Chapter 140, Section 155 to be exact.

 Some people think dogs are entitled to one free bite; they’ve never bitten a person before and the owner couldn’t possibly have known that they would bite someone.
 That won’t protect you.
 Your dog bit a person causing a serious injury to someone who was minding their own business and you own that dog, that’s your responsibility.

 If you’re an adult and your dog bites someone, you are responsible.
 If you’re a minor and your dog bites someone, your parents are legally responsible.
-The damages will usually be covered by homeowners insurance.
+The damages will usually be covered by homeowners’ insurance.